-Concentrations of Credit Risk (Continued)
+Concentrations of Credit Risk

-industry, or economic factors.
+The Group's exposure to credit risk associated with its trading and other activities is measured on an individual counterparty basis, as well as by groups of counterparties that share similar attributes.
+There was no revenue from clients which individually represented greater than 10% of the total revenues for the years ended December 31, 2016, 2017 and 2018, respectively.
+Concentrations of credit risk can be affected by changes in political, industry, or economic factors.
 To reduce the potential for risk concentration, credit limits are established and exposure is monitored in light of changing counterparty and market conditions.
-As of December 31, 2017 and 2016, the Group did not have any material concentrations of credit risk outside the ordinary course of business.
+As of December 31, 2018, 2017 and 2016, the Group did not have any material concentrations of credit risk outside the ordinary course of business.